eclipsesource/tabris-js/doc/widget-basics.md

 In the context of Tabris.js a widget is a native UI element that can be freely arranged, composed and configured in application code.
 In JavaScript these elements are represented by subclasses of `tabris.Widget`.

+See also ["UI Architecture"](./ui.md) for a technical overview of all UI-related Tabris.js API including non-widget API.

 ## Hello World

 This is a complete Tabris.js app to create an onscreen button: